Guidance and Support for Community-Based Youth Work During Covid-19

 - Legal information and advice – Youth Scotland members all have access to Law At Work (LAW) a legal advice and support membership benefit.
 LAW have recently included specific advice on how Coronavirus affects HR and employment law: http://www.youthworkessentials.org/employment-law.aspx

-- Information for the youth work sector from YouthLink Scotland: https://www.youthlinkscotland.org/covid-19-guidance/
+- Information for the youth work sector and a digital youth work hub from YouthLink Scotland: https://www.youthlinkscotland.org/covid-19-guidance/

 - Information for third sector organisations SCVO, including a dedicated Covid-19 hub: https://scvo.org/support/covid-19/